Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Introduction and preliminaries

-Moreover, the measure $\nu$ is said to be {\it reversible} with respect to $m$ if the balance condition holds true.
-Under suitable assumptions on the metric random walk space $[X,d,m]$, such an invariant and reversible measure $\nu$ exists and is unique.
+Moreover, the measure $\nu$ is said to be {\it reversible} with respect to $m$ if the following balance condition holds:

+that is, for any Borel set $C \subset X \times X$, Under suitable assumptions on the metric random walk space $[X,d,m]$, such a reversible measure $\nu$ exists and is unique.
 Note that the reversibility condition implies the invariance condition.

-\begin{assumption} From this point onwards, $[X,d,m]$ is a metric random walk space equipped with a reversible (thus invariant) measure $\nu$ with respect to $m$.
-Moreover, we assume that $(X,\nu)$ is a $\sigma$-finite measure space. \end{assumption}
+\begin{assumption} From this point onwards, $[X,d,m]$ is a metric random walk space equipped with a $\sigma$-finite measure $\nu$ which is reversible (thus invariant) with respect to $m$. \end{assumption}